 By taking public transit, you’ll know that you are doing your part to cut down on CO2 emissions and the dependence on foreign oil.
 According to the American Public Transportation Association, public transit use saves the U.S. 4.2 billion gallons of gas and 37 million metric tons of CO2 annually.
 Plus, households that use public transit save more than $8,000 a year.

 Many employers partially (or even fully) reimburse for transit passes, or offer a pre-tax deduction for the cost of a transit pass.
 Some employers are also going green and finding additional ways to incentivize or celebrate using public transit to get to work.
 It may earn you some brownie points – or green ones!

 One of the unique opportunities of taking public transit is the people watching.
 You may just find that the people milling around you on the platform or sitting next to you on the bus fit a demographic for something you are working on.
 Observe, take notes, perhaps even chat them up.
 You just may learn something.

 Popular search terms for this article:

-why public transportation is good, why take public transportation, use public transport, why is public transport good, why use public transport, why use public transportation, taking public transportation, reasons to use public transportation, use public transportation, why public transport is good
+why public transportation is good, why take public transportation, why is public transport good, use public transport, why use public transport, taking public transportation, reasons to use public transportation, why use public transportation, why is public transportation good, why public transport is good